-Tuition at SCAC is \$34.25 per credit hour.
-Tuition, fees, and attendance costs are listed in this Catalog for the 2020-2022 academic years, but may be subject to change.
+Tuition at SCAC is \$34.25 per credit hour, and is waived for all Native students.
+Tuition, fees, and attendance costs are listed in this Catalog for the 2024-2025 academic year, but may be subject to change.

 Textbook Payments